Skip to Main Content

 Why publish?

-The University's Office of Scholarly Communication (OSC) is the best place to start when thinking about how to publish your research, whether as a traditional article, monograph, conference proceeding or through one of number of new online fora.
+The University's Open Research office is the best place to start when thinking about how to publish your research, whether as a traditional article, monograph, conference proceeding or through one of number of new online fora.

 The publishing process